 Top Jordan Road Tripping Tips

 - Get a Jordan Pass.
-It includes your entry visa and hassle-free entry to most of the country’s most famous landmarks.
+If you’re staying more than 3 days, it includes your entry visa and hassle-free entry to most of the country’s most famous landmarks.

-- Women should look to dress conservatively, longer trousers and sleeves are appropriate, full head covering is not a requirement.
+- Women should look to dress conservatively; longer trousers and sleeves are appropriate, however full head covering is not a requirement – see all our tips for dressing in Jordan here.

 - Not all travel insurance policies will cover you for Jordan.
 Make sure you check your policy fine print before you travel.